Search for geospatial/GIS data

 Contributors:

-Summary: This data represents the tile index used for LiDAR-derived datasets in Burnett County, Wisconsin in 2022.
-The tile index is a shapefile that shows how tiled lidar datasets are labeled and where they are located geographically.
+Summary: This data represents the tile index used for Lidar-derived datasets in Taylor County, Wisconsin in 2024.
+The tile index is a file that shows how tiled lidar datasets are labeled and where they are located geographically.

 Need help?